 Making Phosphoric Acid

-Here we are going to make phosphoric acid to be use in carbonate digestions for isotopic analysis.
-The goal of this method is to produce phophoric acid that has very little water and, as an isogeochemistry community, an agreed upon specific gravity.
-This particular recipe was obtained from the Eiler lab and has the salient steps from original methods as in Coplen (1983).
+Here we are going to make phosphoric acid to be used in carbonate digestions for isotopic analysis.
+The goal of this method is to produce phosphoric acid that has very little water and, as in our isotope geochemistry community, an agreed upon specific gravity.
+This particular recipe was obtained from the Eiler Lab and has the salient steps from original methods as in Coplen (1983).
 Differences from original methods are, we do not add chromium oxide or hydrogen peroxide.
 These were used to remove organics that may have originated from vacuum pump oil when acid was prepared by heating under vacuum.
 We also don’t allow the acid to age.
-Its ready as soon as the specific gravity is appropriate.
+It's ready as soon as the specific gravity is appropriate.

 - Phosphorus pentoxide P2O5 (under hood in 302A)